weareenvoy/tdd-string-calculator/readme.md

 As expected, the test suite fails.
 Quickly perusing the code leads us to the `getDelimiters` function, and to the culprit, `extractMultiCharacterDelimiter`.
 This function works just fine... for one delimiter.
 However, it’s ignoring the following delimiters outright.
 How can we approach this?

 Some quite simple changes later, and we have a passing test suite!

+### Conclusion

+We made it to the end!
+8 or 11 tests later, and we have a working set of unit tests for this function.

+#### Extra Challenge?

+If you’re up to the task, there’s actually a potential issue with our final solution in how it removes the delimiter piece from the string prior to exploding and summing the values.
+See if you can find it, and if you can, see if you can write up a test (this one can be considered a regression test) that breaks because of this issue, and then fix it yourself!

+### Addendum

+#### No Test Refactoring?

+You may have noticed throughout this whole example, we never refactored the `add` and `assertSame` calls into a function.
+This is totally an option, so if you decided to make that move, more power to you!
+The main reason we didn’t do it within the tutorial is primarily because I didn’t think of it until I started writing this note, but it would have also obfuscated how the `add` function was used.
+Refactoring out the main piece of testing (in this case, `add`) in a function would detract from the readability of the simple tests.
+It is generally better to be a bit more verbose in tests, as they will serve as a succinct documentation on how to work with the unit under testing.